HMS Dreadnought (1801): Fate

 Dreadnought was taken out of commission at Portsmouth in 1812.

 In 1827, she became a lazaretto (quarantine ship) at Milford on Sea and became the second of the ships used by the Seamen's Hospital Society, between 1831 and 1857, as a hospital ship for ex-members of the Merchant Navy or fishing fleet, and their dependents.
 Dreadnought was broken up in 1857.

-Post-script
+Land-based infirmary

 When the Admiralty had Dreadnought broken up, it transferred the infirmary to the Caledonia, which was renamed Dreadnought.
 In 1870 the infirmary transferred onto land as the Seamen's Dreadnought Hospital at the Royal Greenwich Hospital.
 Since 1986, this has become the 'Dreadnought Unit' at St Thomas's Hospital.
 In addition, the Seamen's Dreadnought Hospital provided in 1919 the foundation for the UK's dedicated Hospital for Tropical Diseases.
+The Dreadnought (Hospital) Building at Greenwich is now part of the University of Greenwich and was redeveloped and reopened in 2018.
+The building hosts the Faculty of Education, Health and Human Sciences (FEHHS) and the Greenwich Students' Union along with student support services.